Lukinoh/mario-kart-world-time-trial-browser/README.md

   It should be more performant than relying on some image similarity algorithm.
 - Add/Replace imports (with cleanup behind to avoid duplication)
 - remove remeda ?
+- if you run test, you must rerun "dev"
+- Remove the createSingletonRoo, because if it is not used anymore on a page, the singleton is unload, and in our case, we want to always have it there.
+- Or make singleton in a another way
+- More tools/utils.ts to core